JustAnother-Programmer/JustAnother-Programmer/README.md

 - C# 🟣
   - I use C# for development within Unity.
 - Python 🟣
-  - I manily use python for smaller applications and also some AI
+  - I manily use python for smaller applications and also some AI.
 - C++ 🟢
   - I use C++ for development within Unreal Engine and also some desktop applications.
 - JavaScript 🟢